rapterxcode/DevCode/Learn ASP-Net Core/ContactAPI/README.md

 ## 🧪 Testing

 ### Using Swagger UI
-1. Navigate to root URL when running
+1. Navigate to `https://localhost:7001` when running
 2. Use interactive interface to test endpoints

 ### Using curl